dunkelfrosch/docker-bitbucket/README.md

 [docker machine installation guide](https://docs.docker.com/machine/install-machine/)</br>

-## Installation-Method 1, docker (the classic approach)
+## Installation-Method 1, using docker
-As long as our image isn't available via docker.io hub repository, you will need to build it by yourself using this Github repository.
-These steps will show you the generic, pure Docker based installation of our Bitbucket image container, without any database container linked or data-container feature.  *We also will provide a Docker Compose based installation in this documentation (Method 2)*.
+These steps will show you the generic, pure docker-based installation of our bitbucket image container (the classic approach).  *We also will provide a Docker Compose based installation in this documentation (Method 2)*.

 1. checkout this repository